gr33ndata/storm-starter/README.markdown

 In order to run the topology, you'll need Redis and Langid.py, besides the dependencies of the original storm-starter.

-First, copy the file `config.yml.example` to `config.yml` and set the Twitter tokens as well as a keyword to search for.
-Only tweets that match this keyword will be fetched.
+First, copy the file `config.yml.example` to `config.yml` and set the configurations.
+Pay attention to the "mode" option.
+If it's "local", the topology will run in "local" mode, if it's "cluster", the topology will run on a cluster.

 Then, simply run (once on repository root):